CIT Problems and Requests

 All CIT members can view tickets.
 This means if you have a ticket in for your TSP, but it is a problem that requires the assistance of the mail administrator, your TSP can collaborate with the mail admin to resolve the problem, and they can both comment on the ticket.

 RT is invaluable to CIT for various reasons.
 It gives us recorded communication, which provides a record of our interactions with our users.
-RT, over time, also turn in to a knowledge base, where CIT staff can search for a problem to see if someone else has already found a solution.
+RT, over time, also turns in to a knowledge base, where CIT staff can search for a problem to see if someone else has already found a solution.
 Since all tickets are archived, all solutions are also archived.
 Lastly, RT gives the requester access to information about his/her request.

 All Geneseo faculty, staff, and students can log in at rt.geneseo.edu and check the status of their open tickets.
 You can view all of the communication associated with that ticket, which CIT staff member owns your ticket, and what the status of your ticket is.